floooh/fips/README.md

 ### Public Service Announcements

+- **26-Feb-2021**: The Android default platform API level has been bumped from 21 to 28 (Android 9 Pie).
+Please also re-install the Android SDK/NDK by deleting fips-sdk/android and then ```./fips setup android```

 - **03-Jun-2020**:
   - The embedded precompiled ninja.exe for Windows has been removed.
 Please use a package manager like scoop.sh to install ninja instead.